mattcen/2024-11-three-django-apps-in-a-trenchcoat/slides.md

 - To make an agile system work, participants gave us their top ten activity preferences
 - we yeeted this into our software to make sure everyone did something they asked for to support their badge projects.
-- we doubled our program from 18 activities in 2022 to 36 activites in 2024.
+- we doubled our program from 18 activities in 2022 to 36 activities in 2024.

 ----
 <!-- .slide: data-timing="10" -->